sezzle/SezzleMerchantsSDKiOS/README.md

 func checkoutFailedWithError(error: Error)
 ```

+The functions will be called after the view controller has been dismissed, and the user has returned to your app.

 In both the AUTH and CAPTURE flow, the completedCheckout function will be called and return the token that was used for capture, and that will be used for capture.